 - While it synchronizes your sales, open your TaxJar account settings and fill in your business profile to let TaxJar automate everything for you.

 - When TaxJar finishes exporting your sales, follow the instructions they provide to generate tax reports and enable automatic filing and reminders.

-If there are nontaxable products in your store, you can set up a zero tax for them using manual tax rates option.
-You can either exclude the product from tax calculation or create a special %0 tax rate and apply that tax rate to the product.
-See this instruction to learn how to set up taxes manually: How to create a new tax rate.
+If there are non-taxable products in your store, you can set up a zero tax for them using manual tax rates option.
+You can either exclude the product from tax calculation or create a special 0% tax rate and apply it to the product.
+See this instruction on how to set up taxes manually: How to create a new tax rate.

-So to manage manually configured tax rates on per product basis, go to Catalog →Products → individual product page → Tax and shipping tab in your Control panel and choose tax rates you want to enable or disable for that product:
+To manage the manually configured tax rates per product, go to your Ecwid Control Panel → Catalog → Products → individual product page → Tax and shipping tab and choose tax rates you want to enable or disable for that product:

 Back to top